splunk/kafka-connect-splunk/README.md

 The final ".tar.gz" package is fully self-contained; bundled with the Kafka Connect framework, all 3rd party libs and the Splunk Kafka Connector

 ## Quick Start
 1. [Start up](https://kafka.apache.org/quickstart) your Kafka Cluster and Zookeeper locally.
-After confirming both are running
-, create a test topic (eg: `perf`).
+After confirming both are running, create a test topic (eg: `perf`).
 If you have already have a Kafka Cluster install please feel free to use it.
 2. Inject events into the `perf` topic.
 This can be done using [Kafka data-gen-app](https://github.com/dtregonning/kafka-data-gen) or use the Kafka bundled [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
-3. Untar the package created from the build script: `tar xzvf kafka-connect-splunk.tar.gz` (default location will be built to is /tmp/kafka-connect-splunk-build/kafka-connect-splunk).
+3. Untar the package created from the build script: `tar xzvf kafka-connect-splunk.tar.gz`.
 4. Change directory to kafka-connect-splunk `cd kafka-connect-splunk`.
 5. Adjust values for `bootstrap.servers` and `plugin.path` inside `config/connect-distributed-quickstart.properties` for your environment.
 Default values should work for experimentation.
 6. Run `./bin/connect-distributed.sh config/connect-distributed-quickstart.properties` to start Kafka Connect.